Updated April 13

-He also urged whoever could donate money to alleviate the strain on the U.S. health system to do so.
+He also urged whoever could donate money to reduce the strain on the U.S. health system to do so.

 *Friendly reminder: Those medicines were prescribed by a doctor who knew Daniel’s particular medical history.
-Please, do not take self-prescribe!
+Please, do not self-prescribe.
 You could die.

 17. Indira Varma, actress

-The English actress, who played the lover of Oberyn Martel on Game of Thrones, announced on Instagram that she was ill with coronavirus on March 19.
+The English actress played the lover of Oberyn Martel on Game of Thrones.
+Indira announced on Instagram that she was ill with coronavirus on March 19.

 The 46-year-old, who was also appeared in other series such as Rome, Paranoid, and Carnival Row, simply wrote: